joel-ho/BES/README.md

 You can download Boost [here](https://www.boost.org/users/history/).
 Boost v1.66.0 was used in the development of BES.

 MinGW-w64 v4.3.3 with gcc v7.2.0 was used in the development for windows.

+You might also need [Gmsh](http://gmsh.info/) for meshing the test cases and your own cases in future.
+The results can be viewed with [Paraview](https://www.paraview.org/).

 ### Installing